 (3) \textit{Condition for ring formation.} \cite{Akashietal2025} find that when a jet penetrates a dense shell, it compresses the shell to form a circumjet ring.
 The propagation of a strong explosion shock, as in CCSNe, through a steeply declining density profile, as exists in the exploding cores and envelopes of CCSNe, leaves a dense shell behind the shock (e.g., \citealt{Chevalier1976} for a general self-similar solution, and, e.g., \citealt{Onoetal200, Sandovaletal2021, ChenchenOno2024} for simulations that form a dense shell).
 We propose that at this late phase of the explosion, the newly born NS of Cir X-1 launched a pair of energetic jets that propagate through such a shell.
 The jets shaped the rings.
-The ears (bubbles) might be part of the leftover from this interaction, or a hot gas from the CCSNR that expanded through the rings at later times.
+The ears (bubbles) may be remnants of this interaction, or hot gas from the CCSNR that expanded through the rings at later times.
 These processes are the subject of ongoing research; we present preliminary results from that study in Section \ref{sec:Simulations}.

-None of these arguments rule out the post-explosion jets model of \cite{Gasealahweetal2025}, where the Cir X-1 binary systems launched relativistic jets years after the explosion that formed the ears (which they termed bubbles).
+None of these arguments precludes the post-explosion jets model of \cite{Gasealahweetal2025}, in which the Cir X-1 binary system launched relativistic jets years after the explosion that formed the ears (which they termed bubbles).
 Still, the arguments above collectively suggest a plausible alternative within the JJEM framework: that energetic jets at the final phase of the explosion process shaped the NW and SE rings of the Africa Nebula.
-We mark our suggested pair of jets that shaped the rings by the orange double-line arrows in panel b of Figure \ref{fig:ThreeCCSNE}.
+We mark our suggested pair of jets that shaped the rings by the orange double-line arrows in panel (b) of Figure \ref{fig:ThreeCCSNE}.

 We also identify a general axis that connects the north broken rim (BR N) to the blowout.
-In this case, we consider that three pairs of jets, only slightly inclined to each other, were highly asymmetrical, with the southern jets much more powerful than the northern jets.
+In this case, we consider that three pairs of jets, only slightly inclined to one another, were highly asymmetric, with the southern jets much more powerful than the northern jets.
 Only one north jet left a signature in the remnant, the north broken rim.
-We mark our suggested energetic jets by the pale-blue double-lined arrows in panel b of Figure \ref{fig:ThreeCCSNE}.
+We mark our suggested energetic jets by the pale-blue double-lined arrows in panel (b) of Figure \ref{fig:ThreeCCSNE}.